 - Members may enroll up to 100 percent of average monthly electric use based on last 12 months’ billing.

-- Subscription requires a 24-month commitment period.
+- Subscription requires a $15 application fee and 24-month commitment period.

 - Rate is available for Residential and Farm/Ranch, Large Power and Small Power members.
 Water Well, Industrial and Power Plant Start Power members are not eligible to enroll in the rate, nor are Time-of-Use Rate subscribers or interconnected members.